TheKye/Eco-WorldEdit/README.md

 /setpos1 | Set first position to where you are standing /setpos2 | Set second position to where you are standing /reset | Resets First and Second positions
-/we version (/weversion) | for debugging gives you the current version when reporting bugs
+/selclaim | Select current claim where player stands on ground level /addclaim | Add current claim where player stands to the selection /expclaim <amount> <direction> | Expands selection to include amount of claims in given direction or where player looking /we version (/weversion) | for debugging gives you the current version when reporting bugs
 ```